<< Click to Display Table of Contents >>

 The scoring rings printed on the target are not relevant to the score value Orion assigns to a shot.
 The scoring rings are only there so shooters will have a reference to adjust sights and know their approximate scores.
 While a scored shot may appear to touch a printed scoring ring, this by itself cannot be used to claim Orion made a scoring error.
 Orion and paper targets use two different methods of scoring.
 Orion measures the distance from the center of the aiming bull to the center of the shot hole.
 Paper target scoring compares the edge of a shot hole with the edge of a scoring ring and is subject to its own inaccuracies.
 One method cannot be used to check the other.
 What must be checked instead is whether Orion’s scored shot is a reasonable interpretation of the actual shot hole; that is, did Orion find the shot hole correctly or make an obvious error.

 Statistical Officers who operate the Orion system bear a great deal of responsibility.
 This is because they must judge what is or what is not an obvious error and make appropriate manual corrections only when warranted.
 Thankfully obvious errors are rare.
 Nevertheless, when shots are questioned, it is important that Statistical Officers conduct themselves in a precise, professional, and neutral manner while practicing the highest standards of integrity.
-Since it is impossible for a Statistical Officer to quantitatively measure the accuracy of a given shot he or she must instead rely on their qualitative judgement when determining obvious errors.
+Since it is impossible for a Statistical Officer to quantitatively measure the accuracy of a given shot he or she must instead rely on their qualitative judgment when determining obvious errors.
 Statistical Officers must never be influenced by shooter’s or coach’s arguments, the score value of a shot, or any personal feelings for or against a competitor.

 Statistical Officers should only judge obvious errors based on the relationship between the scored shot and the actual shot.
 If the scored shot is a reasonable interpretation of the actual shot then it is a correctly scored shot.
-When a Statistical Officer decides that the scored shot is not a reasonable interpretation of the actual shot and must make a manual intervention, he or she should only move the scored shot so that it aligns with the the actual shot.
+When a Statistical Officer decides that the scored shot is not a reasonable interpretation of the actual shot and must make a manual intervention, he or she should only move the scored shot so that it aligns with the actual shot.
 It is entirely possible that even after a manual correction the score value will remain the same.

 Statistical Officers are analogous to instant replay referees in other sports.
 They are looking for incontrovertible evidence to overturn a score.
 One Statistical Officer may interpret a shot slightly different from another Statistical Officer.
 The reality is that a Statistical Officer will also infrequently misjudge obvious errors.
-Their judgement, whether right or wrong, is part of the sport and their decisions are final.
+Their judgment, whether right or wrong, is part of the sport and their decisions are final.
 Every sport has these types of referee decisions, this just happens to be shooting’s version of a referee call.

 A scoring system like Orion is very accurate and consistently scores shots within the allowable International tolerance.
 But like all "real" scoring systems will deviate from a "perfect" scoring system.
 In Orion's case the following can all cause minute scoring errors.